My mum always said, if you want something done properly do it yourself. Analysing the Dubai property market could be one of those tasks.

 That reduced volatility itself should provide some cushioning to those who do venture into the real estate market.
 At the end of the day, any investment is a risk.
 Only thorough research can help to minimise that risk.

 So when the plethora of statistics and analyses released by others makes any conclusive evaluation difficult, you could do well to wipe the slate clean and form your own interpretation.
-This week should be a prime time to begin that work.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+This week should be a prime time to begin that work.For all the latest real estate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.